5dayGit/5day_Docusaurus/docs/user-guide/5day.io Structure/project/Project.md

 * Collaborate with your team using files, and discussions.
 * Get visibility into all task-level details without losing sight of the big picture.

-⠀Each project supports additional metadata like project description, client assignment (if enabled), tags, custom fields, and more—so your team has all the context in one place.
+Each project supports additional metadata like project description, client assignment (if enabled), tags, custom fields, and more—so your team has all the context in one place.

 ✅ Projects form the foundation for execution in 5day.io.
 Whether you're launching a new product, running a client engagement, or managing an internal sprint, it all starts with creating a project.

 ## Subscription Association: Projects